ICRAR/rfi_ml/README.md

 `REQUEUE_SCRIPT` - If REQUEUE_EPOCHS > 0, this script will be called to requeue the training script.

-`CHECKPOINT_USE_SAVE_PROCESS` - If true, model saving will be done in a separate process to speed up the main training loop.

 **Example**
 ```text
 USE_CUDA = True